 The Magento 2 platform is gaining popularity around the globe because it is an improved version of Magento.
 According to the research, Magento has around 250k users.
 Diverse users have a misconception that the Magento Platform is quite slow compared to other eCommerce platforms.
 But this is not the case.
-You just need to optimize the website speed by utilizing diverse tools.
+You just need to apply a complete Magento Speed Optimization process by utilizing diverse tools.
 One of the reliable tools that help with the speed and performance optimization of the Magento Platform is Pingdom.

 Why should you upgrade your slow website?